 Pictured below are examples of locations, architectural structures, fossils, people and spiritual concepts whitewashed by the European rename deceptive game to mis-educate, remove or confuse the truestory of the African cultural narratives and origins.
 Original names and Europeanized renaming.

 African cultural continuity and the Africans global influence are usually negated all together in museums.
 Africans global migration and cultural influences are present if one searches at the of early formation of European, Middle Eastern, Asian, America’s and Caribbean civilizations.

-While the Smithsonian published an article on findings from the American Association of Physical Anthropologists, indicating white europeans humans (homo sapien sapien0 have only been white phenotypically for roughly 7,000 – 8,500 years.
+While the Smithsonian published an article on findings from the American Association of Physical Anthropologists, indicating white europeans humans (homo sapien sapien) have only been white phenotypically for roughly 7,000 – 8,500 years.
 Most museums depict the world as one was not exclusively a Black humanity that existing at least 200,000 years before a white human.
-Generally neglected is information attributing high science, medicine, mathematics, art, spirituality, agriculture, architecture, economics, social and political systems as rooted in the African development and migration which brought knowledge to every corner of the world, foundational to European, Chinese, Indian, Australian and American civilizations.
+Generally neglected is information attributing high science, medicine, mathematics, art, spirituality, agriculture, architecture, economics, social and political systems as rooted and reaching apex from the African development and migration which brought knowledge to every corner of the world, foundational to European, Chinese, Indian, Australian and American civilizations.

 Romanticized War Culture

 Romanticism of Eurasian barbarism, savagery, imperialism and colonialism are softened with euphemisms. ie. explorers (invaders), manifest-destiny (white domination and Original people’s genocide), Darwinism (pseudo racial white supremacy), colonization (rape, robbery, enslavement to control the Original/African global people and earth’s resources).
 Much of the world has been infected with the colonialist narrative.
 Unfortunately even African museums run by African people sometimes subscribe to European miseducation practices.

 We Still Need to Visit the Museums